 GLOUCESTERSHIRE LOCAL TRANSPORT PLAN (2) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The vision is as follows: 'To enable people in Gloucestershire to enjoy real choices of ways of travel where there are viable alternatives to the car and be provided with high quality access to services on a safe and efficient transport network.'
 The objectives that relate to this vision are as follows: Maintenance and Improvement Manage, maintain and improve the transport network to meet local transport needs more effectively for all users.
-The strategy is to: · Make best use of the network. · Address the maintenance backlog. · Improve network to meet needs of all users.
+The strategy is to: • Make best use of the network. • Address the maintenance backlog. • Improve network to meet needs of all users.
 Safety Reduce the number and severity of road accidents; and improve personal security to reduce the fear or crime particularly for users of public transport, pedestrians and cyclists.
-The strategy is to: · To reduce all road casualties including meeting our Public Service Agreement targets for killed and serious injury accidents. · Improve Community Safety.
-Accessibility HGV bans and restrictions.
+The strategy is to: • To reduce all road casualties including meeting our Public Service Agreement targets for killed and serious injury accidents. • Improve Community Safety.
+Accessibility Enable high quality access to services by all forms of transport.
+Of particular importance will be meeting the transport needs for those without access to cars, and meeting the needs of those with disabilities.
+The strategy is to: • Enable high quality access to services by all forms of transport. • To provide financially sustainable access to services for those without cars, particularly in rural areas.
+Appendix H: The Draft Freight Strategy contains a number of mechanisms to address freight issues, these include: HGV bans and restrictions.
 Lorry watch.
 Surface treatments.
 Route review and impact schemes.
 Cross boundary issues.
 However there is no specific mention of freight generated by minerals and waste development in the document.
-Other considerations in Appendix H are: Proposed new Freight Quality Partnership (FQP) working groups, to focus on: - Lorry parking (potentially at Northway Lane, Ashchurch). - Infrastructure (as required for freight in the long term). - Town and villages pilot schemes.
+Other considerations in Appendix H are: ▪ Proposed new Freight Quality Partnership (FQP) working groups, to focus on: ▪ Lorry parking (potentially at Northway Lane, Ashchurch). ▪ Infrastructure (as required for freight in the long term).
+Town and villages pilot schemes.
 A Lorry Map - The first edition of the advisory Freight Route Map was developed by the Gloucestershire FQP - published in April 2005.
+The plan should consider the implications of the LTP(2) as it progresses towards adoption.
+Plans need to relate the proposals within it to minerals and waste development, as these issues are not well covered in the draft.
 The main consideration is to minimise the impact of minerals and waste related freight transport on the environment and local communities.
 Ensure that minerals and waste freight issues are covered in the SA Objectives.